The Team at Tavistock Physio Clinics

 Far more challenging than all of this has been bringing up my 3 sons who have all now "flown the nest" although I remain available as a taxi and clothes washer when needed!

-I have now taken the decision to make the move back to my roots and hopefully a slightly quieter life, and most important of all to finally get a dog!
+I have now taken the decision to make the move back to my roots and hopefully a slightly quieter life, and most important of all to spend time with my dog!

 Carmel Marner - Chartered PhysiotherapistMCSP, HCPC, BPhty, MASO, QLD, SRP, APPI Pilates